-I always saw each race as a different stories but there are those moments that stood out and it was not those PR breaking ones.
+I always saw each race as a different story but there are those moments that stood out and it was not those PR breaking ones.
 The ones that stood out were the bloopers, mishaps and injuries that came along the way.
 I’ve gone from a newbie to a passionately-driven one and at times, chill-paced runner in my years of running.
 Let me share those moments and the lessons that came along the way.

 I’ve been running for over 5 years now and it started by accident when my friend registered me for a 3K race.
 She didn’t even expect me to show up.
-I was wanting for a change as things were not on the finer side at those time and crossing my first finish line had me wanting for more.
+I was wanting for a change as things were not on the finer side at those time.
+Crossing my first finish line had me wanting for more.
 It started from short fun distance to a fast 10K and eventually moving on to half marathons, full marathons and duathlons.
 That’s over 100 races worth thousands of kilometers racing and training.
 I’ve joined runs as a newbie.
 I passionately chased Personal Records, Longer Distance and New Disciplines.
 I joined races as a lifestyle and for the fun part of it.

 Condura Skyway Marathon (February 2011)

-By the start of 2011, I was just a minute away from reaching my sub 1 10K finish time goal and I choose Condura Skyway Marathon as the key race to meet the goal.
+By the start of 2011, I was just a minute away from reaching my sub 1 10K finish time goal and I chose Condura Skyway Marathon as the key race to meet the goal.
 Everything went well as going to the first 5 kilometers with most of the hilly part done, I was around 27-28 minutes in my 5K time.
-I just need to sustain it for the next half of the race to finally break the sub 1 hour time.
+I just needed to sustain it for the next half of the race to finally break the sub 1 hour time.
 That was until I saw the area below the Skyway in Buendia which was serving bananas to the runner.
 I never had banana in a race before and I rely more on energy gels for my fuel.
 I got one banana and rushed on eating it to save time and the expected energy boost from the banana turned out to be a struggle as my system can’t digest the banana immediately.
 I ended up struggling in the next 3 kilometers before recovering in the final 2 kilometers for a finish time of 1:04 for the 10K distance.
 I did meet the sub 1 goal in my succeeding races during the month.
 Lesson Learned: Never Try Something New On Race Day.

 Corregidor International Half Marathon (December 2011)

 I finished my first half marathon last September 2011 with a time of 2:24 minutes and the next big race I joined was Corregidor International Half Marathon.
 It’s one of the most unique course as you get to experience different surfaces from cement, paved roads trails, grasslands, rocky beach, stairs and dirt tracks with long and steep ascent all over the course.
 It was tough from the start as we had to start on an incline passing to the creepy Malinta Tunnel before going to a series of long ascents and descents heading to the Corregidor Resort and the Airfields and then Back to Malinta Tunnel.
 I was running slower than my usual road pace but it evens out because of the descents.
 The second half of the race had us climbing for the next 5 kilometers along the paved roads, trails and the historical sites of Corregidor.
 Approaching kilometer 16, it was a descent for the next 4 kilometers and that got me excited.
 As I was about to take advantage of the descent, I had cramps on my right calf muscles.
 I recovered a bit and it was great that there were runners who helped me out.
 I went on to cruise on the descent before the steep climb at the 19th kilometer.
 By the 20th kilometer, it was mostly downhill.
-When I made my turn on the final descent, I felt both calf muscles cramping which led me know choice but to jump on the nearby grassy part since I have now cramps on both calf muscles.
+When I made my turn on the final descent, I felt both calf muscles cramping which led me no choice but to jump on the nearby grassy part since I have now cramps on both calf muscles.
 I never even thought that was possible.
 Luckily, there was a medic nearby so she started to ease the cramps one muscle at a time until I was back on my own two feet where I went on to finish the race with a time of 2:51.
 I felt so low that time because I felt that I failed big time until Coach Andy congratulated me for reaching the point of total muscle failure.
 It did make me stronger in my future races.
 Lesson Learned: Failures can make us stronger as we push ourselves beyond our preconceive limits and going to the next level.

 Condura Skyway Marathon (February 2012)